TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

     *   Back up your data regularly.
 If you use online or cloud storage, be sure you understand your provider's privacy and security policies and keep your access codes safe.
     *   Use the administrator log in on your home computer only for creating new users and installing software.
 If you use administrator accounts when browsing the internet, banking or reading email, the risk of malicious code entering your computer without detection is much greater.
 Create standard user accounts for yourself and everyone in your family to limit your exposure.
     *   Review our fraud prevention checklist for steps you can take to help establish a strong defense against fraud
-*   Show How you can help protect your smartphone:
+*   Show How you can help protect your smartphone

     **What you need to know:**